fivano7/webshop_project_fullstack/README.md

 I have several upgrades planned to enhance this project:

+1. **Email Sending Enhancement**: I will replace the "mailtrap" service with actual email delivery to improve communication.

-1. **Responsive Design Implementation**: I want all pages to be responsive, so whether you're on a desktop, tablet, or phone, you'll have good user experience.
+2. **Responsive Design Implementation**: I want all pages to be responsive, so whether you're on a desktop, tablet, or phone, you'll have good user experience.

-2. **Transition to TypeScript**: I want to switch from JavaScript to TypeScript because of all the benefits it brings.
+3. **Transition to TypeScript**: I want to switch from JavaScript to TypeScript because of all the benefits it brings.

-3. **Code Testing**: I want to implement unit tests for both the backend and frontend.
+4. **Code Testing**: I want to implement unit tests for both the backend and frontend.